-At June 30, 2023, the District reported a liability of \$1,503,000 for its proportionate share of the net OPEB liability that reflected a reduction for state OPEB support provided to the District.
-The collective net OPEB liability was measured as of June 30, 2021, and the total OPEB liability used to calculate the net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
-At June 30, 2023, the District's proportion was 0.060554%.
+At June 30, 2024, the District reported a liability of \$1,098,000 for its proportionate share of the net OPEB liability that reflected a reduction for state OPEB support provided to the District.
+The collective net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was based on a projection of the District's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
+For the measurement period ended June 30, 2023, the District's proportion was 0.045083%.